fastforwardlabs/blog_deprecated/_posts/2019-05-22-metalearners-learning-how-to-learn.md

 (target) image based on the examples available (the support set), first find its closest image from the examples, then use that image's label as a prediction.
-In matching networks, images are represented by their embeddings, and distance between images are simply cosine distance between image embeddings.
+In matching networks, images are represented by their embeddings, and distance between images is simply cosine distance between image embeddings.
 Embeddings, which we discussed in the context of languages in our ["Summarization" and "Semantic Recommendations" reports](https://www.cloudera.com/products/fast-forward-labs-research/fast-forward-labs-research-reports.html), are rich numerical representations of text that a computer can understand.
 For images, embeddings can be thought of as a group of features (lines, edges) that richly represent images.
-The goal of the matching networks approach, then, is to converge to embeddings that will result in the following: target images being closest to the support set image with the correct label.
+The goal of the matching networks approach, then, is to converge to embeddings that will result in the following: target image being closest to the support set image with the correct label.

-When an image in the target class belongs to a new unseen class, the matching network model treats it like any other image.
+When an image in the target set belongs to a new unseen class, the matching network model treats it like any other image.
 It links the new image to the closest image in the support set, and uses that image's label as a prediction.
 The matching network works with new and unseen classes!